 If the arterial lighting service provided by the City does not fit the desired needs of the adjacent property owner, developer, or neighborhood association, they may install a private lighting system.
 The City will not participate in the costs of any such system.
-The presence of such a private system will not preclude the City from providing street lighting in conformance with this policy if requested.
+The presence of such a private system will not preclude the City from providing street lighting in conformance with the "Street Lighting Guidelines" if requested.
 All private lighting systems will require appropriate permits and encroachment agreements.